exiawsh/StreamPETR/README.md

 ## Getting Started

 Please follow our documentation step by step.
-For the convenience of developers and researchers, we also add notes for developers to better convey the implementations of PF-Track and accelerate your adaptation of our framework.
-If you like my documentation and help, please recommend our work to your colleagues and friends.
+If you like our work, please recommend it to your colleagues and friends.

 1. [**Environment Setup.**](./docs/setup.md)
 2. [**Data Preparation.**](./docs/data_preparation.md)